Profiles In Nursing

-She survived the sinking of a hospital ship and rallied a nation at war
+She survived the sinking of a hospital ship during WW2

 Even if you practice for decades, your entire career may be defined by only a few moments.
 For Australia’s Ellen Savage, it was the three minutes it took for the Australian hospital ship Centaur to sink in 1943.